moreati/python-niceware/README.rst

      :alt: Updates

-A Python port of Niceware_, for generating random-yet-memorable passwords.
+Python port of Niceware_.
+Generate random-yet-memorable passphrasese, or convert encryption keys to english phrases and back again.

 Each word provides 16 bits of entropy, so a useful password requires at least 3 words.